Toxocious/Shinkiro/README.md

 Shinkiro includes a versatile bash script that is used to convert audio files from one format to another.
 > Read more about the audio converter [here](./Tools/Audio_Converter/README.md)

+### FBX Version Updater
+Shinkiro includes a TypeScript script that upgrades .fbx files to a more recent version to maintain loading capabilities with the current engine.
+> Read more about the FBX version updater [here](./Tools/FBX_Version_Updater/README.md)